Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 RDL With Weight

-Tip: If you do barbell bench, try to keep your feet on the bench and your back supported.
+Tip: If you do a barbell bench, try to keep your feet on the bench and your back supported.
 That can help!

 Bench Press Exercise in Neutral Spine